Your medicine cabinet

 - always follow the directions on medicine packets and information leaflets, and never take more than the stated dose

-- always keep medicines out of the sight and reach of children – a high, lockable cupboard in a cool, dry place is ideal
+- always keep medicines out of sight and reach of children – a high, lockable cupboard in a cool, dry place is ideal

-How your pharmacist can help you
+How a pharmacist can help you

 They can give advice or, where appropriate, medicines that can help clear up the problem.